marijnh/Eloquent-JavaScript/17_canvas.md

 ## Choosing a graphics interface

-So when you need to generate graphics in the browser, you can choose between plain HTML, ((SVG)), and ((canvas)).
+Thus, when you need to generate graphics in the browser, you can choose between plain HTML, ((SVG)), and ((canvas)).
 There is no single _best_ approach that works in all situations.
 Each option has strengths and weaknesses.

 {{index "text wrapping"}}